Chiu Kuo-cheng

-Chiu Kuo-cheng (邱國正 (邱国正, Qiū Guózhèng); born 12 April 1953) is a Taiwanese politician and retired general of the Republic of China Army.
-He is the current Minister of National Defense.
-He was the Director-General of the National Security Bureau from 24 July 2019 to 22 February 2021, and the Chief of General Staff of the Republic of China Armed Forces from 1 December 2016 to 28 April 2017, and a former Vice Minister of National Defense for Armaments.
+Chiu Kuo-cheng (邱國正 (邱国正, Qiū Guózhèng); born 12 April 1953) is a Taiwanese politician and retired general of the ROC Army.
+He was the Minister of National Defense from 23 February 2021 to 20 May 2024 and the Director-General of the National Security Bureau from 24 July 2019 to 22 February 2021.
+He served as the Chief of General Staff of the Republic of China Armed Forces from 1 December 2016 to 28 April 2017, and was a former Vice Minister of National Defense for Armaments.

 Education

-Chiu graduated from the United States Army War College in 1999, and was inducted into the school's International Fellows Hall of Fame in 2018.
+Chiu graduated from the Republic of China Military Academy in 1976 and was commissioned into the Republic of China Military Academy armored corps.
+He graduated from the Army Command and Staff College of National Defense University in 1989, then studied at the South African Military Academy in 1992, before completing the advanced studies at the War College of National Defense University in 1995.
+He also completed a 1-year training program of the United States Army War College in 1999.
+He was inducted into the school's International Fellows Hall of Fame in 2018.

 Career

 Chiu was the president of National Defense University in Taoyuan from 1 September 2012 to 31 July 2014.
 Chiu was Vice Minister of National Defense for Armaments from August 2014 to January 2015.

 Chiu was Commander of the ROC Army from January 2015 through November 2016.

-He was appointed to the position of Chief of the General Staff of the ROC Armed Forces on 24 November 2016, upon the retirement of General Yen Teh-fa, and assumed this post on 1 December of that year. until 28 April 2017 when Admiral Lee Hsi-ming succeeded his post.
+He was appointed to the position of Chief of the General Staff of the ROC Armed Forces on 24 November 2016, upon the retirement of General Yen Teh-fa, and assumed this post on 1 December of that year.
+Admiral Lee Hsi-ming succeeded his post on 28 April 2017.

 Chiu took office as head of the Veterans Affairs Council on 26 February 2018, succeeding Lee Shying-jow.